Amanda has worked in estate agency in the Southeast of England for a number of years in both residential and commercial property sales.

 Budleigh lies on the South West Coast Path, with clifftop routes to Sidmouth and Exmouth.
 The pebble beach and cliffs form part of the Jurassic Coast World Heritage site.
 Budleigh is a small town which is geared towards the tourist trade.
 The nearest railway station is about five miles away, at Exmouth.

 The beautiful town of Chagford is situated on the north-east edge of Dartmoor, about 4 miles (6 km) west of Moretonhampstead.
 Well-known for its vibrant arts community, Chagford attracts many visitors and tourists.
 The town has a long history and archaeological discoveries in the area date back 4000 years.
 Modern day Chagford, with its mix of older, traditional style houses and newer homes, is a popular place to live.
-Three bedroom houses start from around £330,000 (January 2020) but an occasional, smaller property may appear for sale, so its worth keeping your eyes open.
+Three bedroom houses start from around £300,000 (January 2021) but an occasional, smaller property may appear for sale, so it's worth keeping your eyes open.

 There is so little property available in the popular seaside village of Croyde, that it is difficult to get a feel for the true range of property prices.
 Suffice it to say, that this is not really first time buyer territory.
-You are unlikely to find even the most basic of houses for under £395,000, and realistically you may have to pay considerably more to secure your dream home in this favoured place.
-Because of the enormous popularity of this handsome location with its spectacular sandy beach, second-home owners have flocked to Croyde, and as a consequence locals find it all but impossible to get a first foothold on the housing ladder locally.
-On the day this article was updated (January 2020) the cheapest available three bedroom home in Croyde on the Rightmove website, was priced at £395,000.
-However of the five properties listed, three were showing price reductions, so maybe the tide is beginning to turn in this glorious corner of Devon.
+You are unlikely to find even the most basic of houses for under £400,000, and realistically you may have to pay considerably more to secure your dream home in this favoured place.
+Because of the enormous popularity of this handsome location with its spectacular sandy beach, second-home owners flock to Croyde.
+As a consequence locals find it all but impossible to get a first foothold on the housing ladder locally.
+On the day this article was updated (January 2021) the cheapest available three bedroom home in Croyde on the Rightmove website, was priced at £695,000.

 The street plan of Cullompton town centre still follows the medieval layout, and remains more or less as shown on a map of 1663, with a wider area at the North end where markets were held, roads to Tiverton and Ponsford, and a small lane leading down to a mill.